TomaszMrozik/Group-project/README.md

 #Group project which was realized during programming course.

-The project was being realized in 5 days in a 3 person group of course members.
+The project was being realized in 5 days in a group of three course members.
 It was realized according to the SCRUM methodology.